sci-42ver/SDF_exercise_solution/README.md

   - ~~24 similarly needs some graph implementations, predicate implementations more specifically.~~ But this predicate should be done in `match`...
 So this maybe have been implemented in SDF_exercises/software/sdf/pattern-matching-on-graphs/graph-match.scm.
   1. ~~SDF_exercises/chapter_4/4_23_graph_match_lib/check_lib.scm checked_positions update~~
-  2. SDF_exercises/chapter_4/4_23_graph_match_lib/castling_lib.scm after check_lib.scm
+  2. (I forgot what I meant by this line.
+After all, 4.23 pred implementation with tests has been finished.)
+SDF_exercises/chapter_4/4_23_graph_match_lib/castling_lib.scm after check_lib.scm
   3. SDF_exercises/chapter_4/4_23_graph_match_lib/simple_move_mod.scm combining all other `simple-move` implementations.
 ## @% reference implementation checked
 chapter 2~3 seems to not use the regex shown in "@exercise solutions..."
 (I forgot).
-- For chapter 4, 4.1~24 have been checked with
+- For chapter 4, 4.1~25 have been checked with
   include: `chebert*/**/*.rkt,6.945*/**/*.scm,sdf_mbillingr*/**/*.scm,sdf/**/*.scm`
-  exclude: `sdf-function-combinators.rkt,ps0[0-4]/,sdf/automatic-differentiation/*.scm,sdf/combining-arithmetics/*.scm,sdf/manager/*.scm,sdf/better-layering/*.scm,sdf/layers/*.scm,sdf/propagation,sdf/pattern-matching-on-graphs/*.scm`
+  - exclude
+    - due to inside former chapters: `sdf-function-combinators.rkt,ps0[0-4]/,sdf/automatic-differentiation/*.scm`
+    - due to being not related with what this book intends to teach: `sdf/manager/*.scm`
+    - due to inside *later* chapters: `sdf/better-layering/*.scm,sdf/layers/*.scm,sdf/propagation,sdf/pattern-matching-on-graphs/*.scm`
     - later, exclude remove `sdf/pattern-matching-on-graphs/*.scm`
+      - So temporarily use `sdf-function-combinators.rkt,ps0[0-4]/,sdf/automatic-differentiation/*.scm,sdf/manager/*.scm,sdf/better-layering/*.scm,sdf/layers/*.scm,sdf/propagation`
 ## related helper files describing useful things
 - `sc-macro-transformer`
   - capture-syntactic-environment.scm